jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-4/part-05.md

-+++
+---
-title= "City-planning and the consequences of neglecting such planning" description= "Towns are dwelling places that nations use when they have reached the desired goal of luxury and of the things that go with it.
-Then, they prefer tranquility and quiet and turn to using houses to dwell in." image= "/covers/muq.jpg" date= 2022-01-30 linkb= "/research/ibn-khaldun/muqaddimah/chapter-4/part-01" linkbtext= "Part 1" linkf= "/research/ibn-khaldun/muqaddimah/chapter-4/part-06" linkftext= "Part 6" heading= "Part 5" icon= "/icons/ibn.jpg"
+title: "City-planning and the consequences of neglecting such planning"
+description: "Towns are dwelling places that nations use when they have reached the desired goal of luxury and of the things that go with it.
+Then, they prefer tranquility and quiet and turn to using houses to dwell in"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 5"
+date: 2020-01-26
+---

 <!-- ## 5.
 Requirements, for the planning of towns and the  -->